WalletConnect/walletconnect-docs/quick-start/dapps/client.md

 # Standalone Client

-This library is compatible with NodeJS, Browser and React-Native applications (NodeJS modules required to be polyfilled for React-Native).
+This library is compatible with NodeJS, Browser and React-Native applications (NodeJS modules required to be polyfilled for React-Native)

 ## Install